 So given all this is there any perceivable tension that you can pick up on day to day?
 Are we on a verge or an anti-expat riot?
 Will the blood run through the streets beneath the righteous flag of a Singaporean revolution!??
 I seriously doubt it, Singaporeans are probably the best behaved people ever to have walked the earth and tend to avoid confrontation like the plague (although they’re nothing like the Japanese, who are a people so polite that if you were to just randomly punch one in the chops as you walked passed, they’d apologize to you).
 It is becoming more of a political issue though and a point of contention with many younger ‘voting’ Singaporeans.

 So what does this all mean for us expats?
 What do Singaporeans really think of us?
 From what I hear from most of the local guys I’ve asked, we’re kind of seen as both a blessing and a curse.
 They understand that to attract top talent companies may need to search overseas, especially given the size of the country.
 High numbers of expats seem to be considered by many people a necessary evil.
-We’re the pimple on the end of your nose that get’s you out of that awkward blind date your mum set up.
+We’re that pimple on the end of your nose that get’s you out of that awkward blind date your mum set up.
 We’re the STD you picked up at Zouk the other night along with that Swedish girl…!
-On the other hand a good proportion of the Singaporeans I spoke about expats just don’t seem to really care that much (or they were being nice, given that I’m quite clearly.. an expat myself).
+On the other hand, a good proportion of the Singaporeans I spoke about expats just don’t seem to really care that much (or they were being nice, given that I’m quite clearly.. an expat myself).

 What Singaporeans’ actually think about me is something that I believe is important given we’re all sharing this shiny little island.
 A local point of view is something that I think we do have a responsibility to be aware of as guests, especially given that we’re only ‘renting’ our space here for a while and ultimately we’re all in town by the good grace of the powers that be, while the majority of us will probably be gone in a few years.